Track mileage automatically

 IRS rules on travel expenses

-Most business travel expenses are deductible if you are traveling outside of your tax home.
 Your tax home is your main place of business or work, not necessarily where you live.
-This tax home usually encompasses the whole city or area in which you work.
-Although you cannot claim travel to or from your residence from your permanent place of work.
+A tax home usually encompasses the whole city or area where you work.
+Keep in mind you can’t claim travel from your residence to your permanent place of work.

-To claim travel expenses, you must be traveling outside of the area of your tax home for longer than a work day.
-Additionally, the trip must be long enough to necessitate rest in order to work on your trip.
-If you meet the requirements to claim your travel expenses, you should remember that these expenses need to be ordinary and necessary.
+If you meet the requirements to claim travel expenses, you should also remember that these expenses need to be ordinary and necessary.
 You cannot claim any extravagant expenses or personal expenses.

-If you expect to be in a location for less than a year and then find out you will be there for over a year, any travel expenses your employer covered up to the time you were informed that you would be in the temporary location for over a year are not taxable, but any travel allowance or reimbursements after that are taxable.
+Note: If you expect to be in a location for less than a year and then find out you will be there for over a year, any travel expenses your employer covered up to the time you were informed that you would be in the temporary location for over a year are not taxable, but any travel allowance or reimbursements after that are taxable.

 Mileage tracking made easy